gohugoio/hugo/content/en/functions/transform/Highlight.md

 hl_Lines
 : String.
 Default is `""`.\
-A space-separated list of lines to emphasize within the highlighted code.
+A space-delimited list of lines to emphasize within the highlighted code.
 To emphasize lines 2, 3, 4, and 7, set this value to `2-4 7`.
 This option is independent of the `lineNoStart` option.

 hl_inline
 : Boolean.
 Default is `false`.\